czero-cc/SCAPO/README.md

 ## ✨ Features That'll Make You Say "Finally!"

+**SCAPO** automatically scrapes reliable sources like Reddit, HackerNews, and GitHub to extract AI model best practices, prompting wisdom, and community insights from across the internet.
+Using intelligent browser automation and LLM-powered extraction, it organizes this knowledge into actionable, model-specific practices - so you don't have to manually hunt through forums and discussions for that perfect prompt or parameter setting.

 - 🕷️ **Intelligent Browser Scraping** - No API keys needed.
 Just pure browser automation magic.
 - 🧠 **LLM-Powered Extraction** - Your selected LLMs read the internet so you don't have to.
 - 🎯 **Automatic Categorization** - Text, image, video, audio models all organized nicely.